Pricing Variance Swaps on Time-Changed Markov Processes: Variance swap pricing

 Thus, if $\Pb$ is a martingale measure for VS and $G$ contracts, then the fair strike of the VS (equivalently: the forward price of the floating leg of the VS) is \eqref{eq:payoff.0}. \end{theorem}

-Note that the sum of finitely many functions is more general than a single function; for instance, $G$ may be the sum of two functions, one satisfying \eqref{eq:gtexp} for some $p>0$, and the other for some $p<0$.
+\begin{remark} The sum of finitely many functions is more general than a single function; for instance, $G$ may be the sum of two functions, one satisfying \eqref{eq:gtexp} for some $p>0$, and the other for some $p<0$. \end{remark}

-Note also that functions $G$ that satisfy the conditions of Theorem \ref{thm:main}, and therefore price the VS, are not unique.
+\begin{remark} Functions $G$ that satisfy the conditions of Theorem \ref{thm:main}, and therefore price the VS, are not unique.
 Indeed, if $G$ does, then so does $G(\cdot)+C_0+C_1\exp(\cdot)$, where $C_0, C_1$ are any constants.
+Adding the latter two terms does not affect the valuation $\Eb G(\log F_T)-G(\log F_0)$, because $\Eb F_T=F_0$. \end{remark}